 These moves would prove costly and distracting.
 Camping at first seemed to be okay, we had some traction but nothing spectacular.
 But pets was just plain dumb.
 We invested around $400k into products that we had no business selling, they had absolutely nothing to do with our brand.
 The reason that racks worked was that you needed a rack to haul your kayak around.
 The reason camping wasn’t as bad was because we positioned ourselves to the die-hard, not the recreational.
 Even that success was mostly muted though, we had no business trying it.

-The lesson to be had here is that you should really stay within your category, own it and deliver on it.
+The lesson to be had here is that you should really stay within your category that you know, own it and deliver on it.
 To think that owning one category means you can take over another is foolish.
 There was zero chance we were going to be better than REI or Backcountry.com on camping, much like there was zero chance they were going to be better than us at selling kayaks.
 And the dog thing.
 Looking back on it, it is actually comical that we thought we could compete against PetSmart or Petco because we sold to outdoorsy people.

 Do yourself a favor.
 Pick a category, dominate it, and don’t pay attention to shiny objects that you think can be extensions.
 Stick with what you know and just do it better than anyone else.